strogo/ithaca/content/2012-07-18-grep-trimming.md

      ps a | grep cmd | grep -v grep

-If that's not clear to you already, the second `grep` says don't show (`-v`) *the grep command itself* in its responses.
-It helps to trim results that would otherwise look like this:
+If that's not clear to you already, the `-v` option in the second call to `grep` inverts the matching.
+So the last bit of the pipeline selects items that *don't* match the string 'grep'.
+By adding that second `grep`, we can trim results that would otherwise look like this:

     telemachus ~$ ps a | grep irssi
      2118 s000  R+     0:00.00 grep irssi # We don't want to see this.